| Other San Antonio Area Roads

 determined to be the best long-term solution.

-overpass will remove all traffic coming from SH 151 and send it over
+overpass will remove all traffic coming from SH 151 and send

 Westwood Loop before merging onto ARP.
 This will eliminate the need for